Peeda/APUSH/Chapter 2 - Colliding Cultures.md

 	* Less exploitative than later America though
 	* Sue for wages
 	* Could get "half freedom," work their own land just with a tax to owners
-* Got progressively worse as econoimc goals crowded out moral questions
+* Got progressively worse as economic goals crowded out moral questions
 ## The Portuguese
 * Were leaders well ahead of Columbus's voyage
 * Spanish profits accelerated efforts, more rivalry